dasari97/Kubernetes-SetUp/README.md

 Execute the below command in /tmp/Kubernetes-SetUp/ directory.

-#ansible-playbook -i hosts master.yml
+ansible-playbook -i hosts master.yml

-Expected Output :
+**Expected Output :**

 PLAY [master] ****

 TASK [Gathering Facts] ****

 ok: [master]

 TASK [initialize the cluster] ****

 changed: [master]

 TASK [create .kube directory] ****

 changed: [master]

 TASK [copy admin.conf to user's kube config] *****

 changed: [master]

 TASK [install Pod network] *****

 changed: [master]

 PLAY RECAP ****

 master                     : ok=5    changed=4    unreachable=0    failed=0

-If the Output is as shown above, execute the below commands :
+If the Output is as shown above,

+execute the below commands one after other:

-#ssh root@master-ip-address
+1) ssh root@master-ip-address

-#kubectl get nodes
+2) kubectl get nodes

-Expected Output:
+**Expected Output: **

 Output

-NAME      STATUS    ROLES     AGE       VERSION master    Ready     master    1d        v1.14.0
+NAME      STATUS    ROLES     AGE       VERSION

+master    Ready     master    1d        v1.14.0

 If everthing is done perfectly, You will be able to see the master machine ready.
 If not Please verify the above the steps.

 Make sure the SSH connection is happening from Ansible machine into the master and worker nodes.

 If output is as expected, you can exit from the master machine using

-#exit
+exit

 # **Step 4**

-#ansible-playbook -i hosts workers.yml
+ansible-playbook -i hosts workers.yml

 Expected Output:

 PLAY [master] ****

 TASK [get join command] ****

 changed: [master]

 TASK [set join command] *****

 ok: [master]

 PLAY [workers] *****

 TASK [Gathering Facts] *****

 ok: [worker1]

 ok: [worker2]

 TASK [join cluster] *****

 changed: [worker1]

 changed: [worker2]

 PLAY RECAP *****

 master                     : ok=2    changed=1    unreachable=0    failed=0

 worker1                    : ok=2    changed=1    unreachable=0    failed=0

 worker2                    : ok=2    changed=1    unreachable=0    failed=0

-If the Output is as shown above, execute the below commands :
+If the Output is as shown above,

+**execute the below commands :

-#ssh root@master-ip-address
+ssh root@master-ip-address

-#kubectl get nodes
+kubectl get nodes

-Expected Output:
+**Expected Output:**

 Output

-NAME      STATUS    ROLES     AGE       VERSION master    Ready     master    1d        v1.14.0 worker1   Ready     <none>    1d        v1.14.0
+NAME      STATUS    ROLES     AGE       VERSION

+master    Ready     master    1d        v1.14.0

+worker1   Ready     <none>    1d        v1.14.0

 worker2   Ready     <none>    1d        v1.14.0

 If everthing is done perfectly, You will be able to see the master and worker node machines ready.
 If not Please verify the above the steps.

 Make sure the SSH connection is happening from Ansible machine into the master and worker nodes.

 If output is as expected, Then your K8's cluster is all set for you.

+Thanks.
+Dasari.